-Negative Google reviews can adversely affect your business, including driving away potential customers, impacting your reputation, and lowering your business’ search engine rankings.
+Negative Google reviews can hurt your business—scaring off prospective customers, damaging your reputation, and even reducing your local search visibility.

 5 Steps to Delete a Google Review

-Negative Google reviews impact your overall online reputation, so knowing about them is step one in managing your online reputation.
-Getting rid of them is the next step to improve your online presence.
+Bad Google reviews affect your overall online reputation, so discovering them quickly is step one in managing your online reputation.
+Addressing (and when appropriate, removing) them is the next step to improve your online presence.

-Staying on top of Google reviews is a great place to begin, and you have options as far as deleting the negative ones.
+Staying on top of Google reviews is a strong starting point, and you have several viable options to remove policy-violating reviews or dilute the impact of unfair ones.

 1. Delete Your Own Reviews (Optional)